Seeking to Restore Integrity and Public Trust in Our Justice System

 Defender did not object.

-As recorded by the police, early in the morning of January 22, 2019, the witness—the
+As recorded by the police, early in the morning of January 22, 2019, the

-neighborhood brandishing a gun.
+through the Grant neighborhood brandishing a gun.
 That same man was now testifying

 to the danger that Ketchem presented to the community.
 Public Defender Todd

 apparently saw no irony in the situation and did not object.

 Despite the police reports, neither the police, nor the District Attorney, nor the

 Asst.
 District Attorney charged that gunman (whom we have called elsewhere "The Lone

 Among other things, the Lone Ranger testified against reduction in bail, citing his

-But at that time, Ketchem had already been behind bars for 10 months, all the while refusing
+But at that time, Ketchem had already been behind bars for 10 months, all the while

-constitutional right to a trial.
+on his constitutional right to a trial.